How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsubsection{How?}

 There are two general strategies for participant recruitment: \textbf{open and closed}.
 The organizers should decide which strategy to use based on the goals of their hackathon.
-Open recruitment targets a wide range of participants with the aim to diversify participation.
+Open recruitment targets a wide range of participants with the aim of diversifying participation.
 As such, open recruitment is typically used for hackathons whose main goal is to build a community around the cause or theme.
-The aforementioned hackathons Astro Hack Week \cite{astrohackweek} and Geo Hack Week \cite{geohackweek} used open recruitment inviting anyone with an interest in astronomy and data science.
-Alternatively, the organizers could also use closed recruitment thus only inviting specific participants who e.g. are internal to a specific community.
-Examples for such hackathons are Microsoft’s OneWeek Hackathon \cite{oneweek} and the STScI hack days \cite{pe2019understanding} who only recruited among their employees.
-Many tech companies hold such events to foster innovation, to promote a more open and innovative culture, and to help create richer and farther-reaching social ties \cite{pe2019designing}.
+The aforementioned Astro Hack Week~\cite{astrohackweek}, the World of Code hackathon~\cite{worldofcode}, and HackHPC~\cite{hackhpc} used open recruitment inviting anyone with an interest in the theme of the event.
+Alternatively, the organizers could also use closed recruitment, thus only inviting specific participants who, e.g., are internal to a specific community.
+Examples of such hackathons are corporate events~\cite{leemet2021utilizing} such as Microsoft’s OneWeek Hackathon~\cite{oneweek} and the STScI hack days~\cite{pe2019understanding} who only recruited among their employees.
+Many tech companies hold such events to foster innovation, promote a more open and innovative culture, and help create richer and farther-reaching social ties~\cite{pe2019designing}.
+If the focus is on innovation, then the organizers might want to think about inviting experienced hackathon participants because their experience can help them come up with projects that are doable within the short timeframe of a hackathon~\cite{falk2025creativity}.
 If the event is a community event, organizers need to identify and invite individuals who might be interested in the particular cause or theme that serves as the glue for the community.
 Hackathons mostly are recurring events that are sometimes held by groups, such as scientific research communities, who have continuous needs to train members, maintain or implement new features, or work on interoperability issues for shared tools.
-The HackWeek Toolkit provides detailed suggestions for defining a suitable audience and scope an event to the needs of specific communities \cite{hackweektoolkit}.
+The HackWeek Toolkit provides detailed suggestions for defining a suitable audience and scope of an event to meet the needs of specific communities~\cite{hackweektoolkit}.